Content

 That works well in most situations.
 Sometimes, however, we don't

-so that they can call it.
-This is especially useful in an event-driven system such as
+that they can call it.
+This is especially useful in an event-driven system such as a

-a graphical user interface, when I want some code to be executed when the user clicks
+graphical user interface, when I want some code to be executed when the user clicks on a

 An interesting and useful property of a delegate is that it does